mabulnaga/automatic-placenta-segmentation/README.md

   For evaluating on BOLD time series without ground truth segmentations, you do not need to create the ``segmentation`` subdirectory.

  The data is padded to be divisible by 16 to pass through the UNet.
 If your dataset has images with different sizes, you can use the function ``preprocess.preprocess`` to make them all the same shape.
 Otherwise, you can only use a batch size of 1.
+Images are also preprocessed according to the paper.

  :warning: The script uses numerical ordering of the file names to associate image and segmentation pairs.
 Ensure the image and segmentation names have the same ordering, or are the same. :warning: